Scientists Mapped Where Emotions Live in Our Bodies And It Might Change Things

 How This Shows Up in Everyday Life

-Once you realize emotions have physical homes, you start seeing it everywhere:
+Once you realize emotions have physical homes in your body, you might start seeing it everywhere:

 That "gut feeling" you get before making a big decision?
 Real.